Does a Mental Health Assessment Always Lead to Being Admitted?

 • To assess a person who has been arrested for certain crimes, including physical abuse or driving while intoxicated

-Interview: You may have an informal interview with a doctor.
-You’ll be asked about your symptoms, and you may be asked additional questions to gauge how well you can think, interact and remember.
+• Interview: You may have an informal interview with a doctor.
+You’ll be asked about your symptoms, and you may be asked additional questions to determine brain functioning like how well you can think, interact and remember

-Having a mental health assessment isn’t like taking a final exam at school—you don’t pass or fail the assessment.
-Instead, the mental health professionals who perform the assessment use the results of your testing to arrive at a diagnosis and determine the best treatment plan for you.
+A mental health assessment isn’t like taking a final exam at school — you don’t pass or fail the assessment.
+Instead, the mental health professionals who perform the assessment use your testing results to arrive at a diagnosis and determine the best treatment plan for you.
 This plan will depend on the severity of your condition, the amount of distress you may be experiencing and the risk of harm to yourself or others.

-In some cases, being admitted to a treatment program is the best course of action.
-The intensive help and round-the-clock support available in an inpatient setting keeps people safe and stable while they navigate the recovery process.
+Sometimes, being admitted to a treatment program is the best course of action.
+The intensive help and round-the-clock support available in an inpatient setting keep people safe and stable while they navigate the recovery process.
 For other individuals, residential treatment may not be necessary.
-Depending on your individual circumstances, a treatment plan that includes therapy, medication or both may be the most effective way to address your mental health condition.
+Depending on your circumstances, a treatment plan that includes therapy, medication or both may be the most effective way to address your mental health condition.

 Paying for Treatment: An Overview of New Jersey Family CarePaying for Treatment: An Overview of New Jersey Family Care